 We expect a similar approach to be followed on an appeal where an awarding organisation is considering whether there has been a Marking Error, with the exception that Condition GCE18 does not require that the appeal panel itself must carry out any remarking which is required.

 In Condition GCE17.4(d), the reasons which are required to be documented on review are 'the reasons for any determination and for any change of mark'.
-The determinations referred to are decisions (in respect of each task in the assessment and the assessment as a whole), about whether or not the marking included a Marking Error.
+The determinations referred to are decisions about whether or not the marking included a Marking Error.
 If a Marking Error is found, the reasons for the change of mark which is necessary to correct the effect of that Marking Error should be documented.
 Condition GCE17.5(j) requires that the reasons to be provided are the reasons documented by the Assessor.

 There is no requirement for reasons to be recorded in a particular form.
 For example, annotations on a script could be compliant with the requirement, if they were in sufficient detail to make the reasons clear.